 Say what you mean.
 Don’t dance around the issue or fail to deliver bad feedback.
 People need feedback to improve and to understand how people are perceiving them.

 It’s definitely harder to deliver bad feedback to people more senior than you, but I’ve managed to do it successfully from time to time.
 The key is to appear constructive rather than spiteful.

 Remember that your other team members are relying on you to address performance issues in your team, so don’t avoid giving feedback, or you might prolong your team issues.

 You can read more about the danger of conflict avoidance in this post: 3 Ways Conflict Avoidance Destroys Leadership.
 And how to fix it.

 9. When Giving Feedback, Stick to the Point

-When you’re giving feedback, make sure that it is clear to all people that this is the purpose of the meeting.
+When you’re giving feedback, make sure that it is clear to the other person that this is the purpose of the discussion.
 If you deliver bad feedback, be prepared for an uncomfortable situation, as some people don’t respond favourably to negative reviews.